MitchBradley/Grbl_Esp32-wiki/Servo-Axis-Feature.md

 You can only use the range of 20% to 180%.
 If you get errors like **[MSG:Servo cal ($132) Error: 300.0000 s/b between 20.00 and 180.00]**, it means you are outside that range.
 To fix this error send $102=100 to reset it to 100%

+**Note:** Be careful, that your calibration values do not cause the servo to push against the physical range of the servo.
+It will damage the servo.
+If it is pushing against the physical stop, the servo will vibrate and get warm.
+Eventually it will overheat and fail.

 Z Axis Example

 Start with $103=100 and $132=100.
 This would be 100% (no change) for both ends of travel.
 Use $103 to the lower end of travel and $132 to adjust the upper end of travel.